-These are the recollections of Greek immigrant Efterpi Doukaki, talking to Greek TV show Reportage Without Borders.
+These are the recollections of Greek immigrant Euterpe Doukaki when she was interviewed on the Greek television show Reportage Without Borders.

-Between 1892 and 1924, more than half a million Greeks went through Ellis Island, and it is estimated that almost half of them returned to Greece sometime.
-Many Americans did not seem to like them at first, with slurs such as “greaseballs” and “dirty Greeks” being hurled at the new arrivals.
+Between 1892 and 1924, more than half a million Greeks went through immigration intake at Ellis Island, and it is estimated that almost half of them returned to Greece at some later time.
+Many Americans did not seem to like them at first, with slurs such as “greaseballs” and “dirty Greeks” being hurled at some of the new arrivals.

 More exhaustive examinations were conducted if a serious disease was diagnosed.
 In such cases, the migrants were banned from entering the United States and were sent back.
 Many stayed on the island for over a week until they heard the verdict on their case.

-Pregnant women were detained on the island so their children would not be born in America and get citizenship.
-More than 350 children were born on the island and 3,500 people died before it was decided whether they were eligible to stay or not.
+Pregnant women were detained on the island so their children would not be born in America proper and thereby acquire citizenship.
+More than 350 children were born on the island — and 3,500 people in total died before it was decided whether they were eligible to stay in the US or not.

-The doctors worked in groups of two and used the six-second system.
-At the time it was considered that an experienced specialist could determine the overall health condition of an individual after examining him for six seconds.
-If everything was OK, as happened in most cases, the migrants would take the coveted paper.
+The doctors worked in groups of two and used the “six-second” system.
+At the time, it was considered that an experienced specialist could determine the overall health condition of an individual after examining him for just six seconds.
+If everything was OK, as happened in most cases, the migrants would be handed the coveted paper allowing them to stay.

 When the island opened its gates, there was a major change in migration to America.
 Arrivals from northern and western Europe (Germany, Ireland, Britain and the Scandinavian countries) dwindled and more and more migrants from southeast Europe arrived.

-Among this new generation of migrants were many Jews, Italians, Greeks, Poles, Hungarians, Czechs, Serbs, Slovaks, as well as many non-Europeans from Syria, Turkey and Armenia.
-Everyone was hoping for a better life in the ‘Promised Land’, away from war, hunger and persecution.
+Among this new generation of migrants were many Jews, Italians, Greeks, Poles, Hungarians, Czechs, Serbs, and Slovaks, as well as many non-Europeans from Syria, Turkey and Armenia.
+Everyone was hoping for a better life in the “Promised Land,” away from war, hunger and persecution.

-Ellis Island stopped being the first “migrant station” in 1954.
-It is estimated that 20 million people passed through the island during its operation.
+Ellis Island stopped being the first immigration point for New York in 1954.
+It is estimated that a total of 20 million people passed through the island during its operation.
 It is also estimated that about 40 percent of all current U.S. citizens had at least one of their ancestors go through Ellis Island.